 In October 2019, we entered into a five-year \$525.0 million floating-to-fixed interest rate swap agreement.
 In January 2020, we entered into a five-year \$1,000.0 million floating-to-fixed interest rate swap agreement.
-These two interest rate swaps met the criteria to be considered and were designated as qualifying cash flow hedges under ASC 815 in the first quarter of 2020, and they effectively fix interest payment obligations on \$1,000.0 million and \$525.0 million of principal under the First Lien Term Loan Facility at rates of 4.4% and 4.3% through January 2025 and September 2024, respectively, based on the interest rates set forth in the Amended Credit Agreement.
+These two interest rate swaps met the criteria to be considered and were designated as qualifying cash flow hedges under ASC 815 in the first quarter of 2020, and they effectively fix interest payment obligations on \$525.0 million and \$1,000.0 million of principal under the First Lien Term Loan Facility at rates of 4.3% and 4.4% through September 2024 and January 2025, respectively, based on the interest rates set forth in the Amended Credit Agreement.
+In April 2021, each of the swap agreements described above was novated to another counterparty and amended in connection with such novation.
+The amendments included certain changes to collateral posting obligations and also had the effect of increasing the effective fixed interest payment obligations to rates of 4.5%, with respect to the earlier maturing swap arrangement, and 4.6% with respect to the later maturing swap arrangement.

-We were in compliance with all applicable covenants under the Amended Credit Agreement as of March 31, 2021.
+We were in compliance with all applicable covenants under the Amended Credit Agreement as of June 30, 2021.